 Hello doctor,

-I weigh 197 but was 224 three months ago.
-I am 5'8" and have no history of heart disease in my family.
-My blood pressure is a little high and my cholesterol is normal.
-My LDL was 120 three months ago before I started losing weight.
-I have been having chest pain for three months now along with palpitations.
+I weigh 197 pounds but was 224 pounds three months ago.
+My height is 6 feet, and have no history of heart disease in my family.
+My blood pressure is a little high, and my cholesterol is normal.
+My LDL was 120 mg/dL three months ago before I started losing weight.
+I have been having chest pain for three months now, along with palpitations.
 The palpitations seem to get worse a day after I do any exercise.
-In the three months, I have gone running once and when I ran that time the chest pain increased and felt like an ache on the left side of my chest.
-I have had 6 kg numerous blood work, an echocardiogram, a stress test, and a stress echo test that all came back normal and I did not feel any chest pain during the stress and stress echo.
-The chest pain seems to come after I have walked a while or when I am stressed even though I have not felt the pain much since I got my result for my stress echo I would say because I have been calmer and also when I wake up some morning I can feel the ache right below my chest.
+In the three months, I had gone running once, and when I ran that time, the chest pain increased and felt like an ache on the left side of my chest.
+I gained 13 pounds and had numerous blood works, an echocardiogram, a stress test, and a stress ECHO test.
+All came back normal, and I did not feel any chest pain during the stress and stress ECHO.
+The chest pain seems to come after I have walked a while or when I am stressed even though I have not felt the pain much since I got my result for my stress ECHO.
+I would say it because I have been calmer, and also when I wake up some morning, I can feel the ache right below my chest.
 The situation has completely taken over my life as I worry day and night.
 What are the chances of it being coronary artery disease?

 Hello,